xdrpp/stc/cmd/goxdr/goxdr.1.md

 <https://tools.ietf.org/html/rfc4506>

 # BUGS

-goxdr ignores program and version declarations, and should instead compile them to something that can be used to implement RFC5531 RPC interfaces.

 goxdr is not hygienic.
 Because it capitalizes symbols, it could produce a name clash if two symbols differ only in the capitalization